 At the Sunday, October 30th, 11:00 am in-person and live-streaming services, we will explore Buddhism.

 “We in Unity have gained so much from the Buddha’s teachings.
 There is a humorous measure of this: In the Unity Village Book Store, there are almost as many Buddha statues for sale as there are crosses and statues of Jesus,” Rev. Dr. Rick Belous notes.

-At the Sunday, May 22nd, 11:00 am service and YouTube service we will look at Unity’s Fourth Principle, which is about the importance of prayer and meditation in our lives.
+At the Sunday, October 9th, 11:00 am in-person and YouTube services, we will look at the “golden thread” in Judaism.

-At the Sunday, May 15th, 11:00 am in-person service and YouTube service, we will look at Unity’s Third Principle.
+On Sunday, October 2nd, at both the 11:00 am in-person service and live streaming service, we will look at “the Golden Threads” in Christianity.

 “Key questions that many are asking include the following: Is Unity part of Christianity?
 What aspects of Christianity should we be emulating?
 And, would Jesus call himself a Christian given all that is going on today?”
 Rev. Rick Belous notes.